JessMair/Tots-Play/README.md

 - Warning: Consider using the h1 element as a top-level heading only (all h1 elements are treated as top-level headings by many screen readers and other tools).

-There is no issue with the presentaion if this heading on the site and therefore I do not intend on changing this code.
+There is no issue with the presentation if this heading on the site and therefore I do not intend on changing this code.

 I checked the CSS with W3C Jigsaw and no errors were found.